cardoso-neto/cardoso-neto/README.md

 Data storage and management, and music theory.

-### :telescope: I’m looking for help with my life goals of making
+### :telescope: I’m looking for help with my humble goals of making

 - the web decentralized and permanent;
 - internet access free and ubiquitous;